alabou/NMOS-MatroxOnly/NMOS With Node Reservation.md

 This operation MUST be atomic on a per Node basis.
 The Node Reservation API MUST NOT allow reserving multiple Nodes simultaneously.

 This operation attempts to acquire an exclusive session and obtain an associated bearer token.
-The session MUST expire in 60 minutes unless it is renewed.
+The session MUST expire after the configured 'Session Lifetime' (60 minutes by default) unless it is renewed.
 A session MUST remain "alive" for AliveTime seconds after being acquired or used.
 The `exclusive_key` MUST be used on activation of Senders and Receivers as additional keying material to derive the privacy encryption key.
 The privacy encryption key MUST remain valid even if the session expires until a new owner activates a Sender / Receiver.
 See [PEP](https://github.com/alabou/NMOS-MatroxOnly/blob/main/NMOS%20With%20Privacy%20Encryption.md) for more details about the Privacy Encryption Protocol.

 > Note: "no owner" is also considered a new owner in the previous paragraph.

 The operation MUST fail with a status `400 Bad Request` if the posted JSON is invalid.
 The operation MUST fail with a status `423 Locked` if there is an active session.
 Otherwise a status `200 Ok` MUST be returned along with a bearer token.
 The token MUST be used to access the NMOS RestAPIs changing the state of a Node.

 The client receiving a `423 Locked` status MUST use an exponential back-off mechanism when retrying to obtain an exclusive session.
-Such a mechanism MUST consider the Lifetime of 60 minutes and the AliveTime of an exclusive session.
+Such a mechanism MUST consider the 'Session Lifetime' and the 'Session AliveTime' of an exclusive session.

 An implementation of the Node Reservation API MAY return a HTTP `Link` response header along with a `423 Locked` status to provide a means of contacting the owner of the exclusive session through some unspecified protocol.
 The `Link` header MUST be `Link: <https://owner>` with the `owner` string corresponding to the percent-encoded `owner` string provided to `Acquire` by the owner of the exclusive session.
 In the absence of a `Link` response header the identity / information about the `owner` of the exclusive session is confidential.